 With this pricing, everyone insured under the policy will see the same monthly premium, regardless of age.
 However, premiums can increase due to inflation and other factors.
 This means that if you are 65, but your spouse is 75, you will both still pay the same monthly Medigap policy premium.

 For this type of policy, the premium is based on the policyholder’s age at purchase.
 Younger policy buyers will see lower prices.
 The premiums will not change as you get older but can increase for other reasons, such as inflation or other factors.

-For example, you buy a Medigap plan at age 65 for $140 per month.
+For example, you buy a Medigap plan at age 65 for $140 monthly.
 However, your neighbor is 78 when he purchases his policy, so his monthly premium is $185.

 Unlike the other two pricing policies, this plan is based on your current age.
 This means that your policy premium will go up as you get older.
 In addition, they can increase based on other factors, such as inflation.